 Satellites constantly monitor every part of our planet’s surface, but until now, only the most technically-minded have been able to access the relevant data.
-Ellipsis Earth Intelligence wants to change that, bringing automated analysis of satellite imagery to the mainstream.
+Ellipsis Drive wants to change that, bringing automated analysis of satellite imagery to the mainstream.

-Founded in April 2018, Ellipsis Earth Intelligence has developed a self-teaching system that gives a clear picture of environmental changes as they happen, helping businesses make the best use of data to manage their resources, without the need for specialist know-how.
-It focuses on working with organisations and companies that have very specific information requirements, whether in an agrifood setting or for engineering projects, for instance.
+Founded in April 2018, Ellipsis Drive has developed a self-teaching system that gives a clear picture of environmental changes as they happen, helping businesses make the best use of data to manage their resources, without the need for specialist know-how.
+It focuses on working with organizations and companies that have very specific information requirements, whether in an agrifood setting or for engineering projects, for instance.

 “We started out with the idea of making sure that more people – not only those that are very technical – are able to leverage all the information that is being put out there,” said CEO Rosalie van der Maas.
 “The world we are living in is under increasing pressure to make better use of resources.”

 Van der Maas has an academic background that spans social and environmental sciences, as well as a strong interest in data analysis, while the company’s co-founders bring expertise in mathematics, physics and IT.
 She was working on her Master’s degree when they had the idea of creating a company that used data science for a good cause.

 “We landed on using satellite data for this,” she said.
 “It brought everything together in terms of expertise and inherent interest.
 Call it the disease of millennials: You try to use technology for good – and we felt that we had found something that allowed us to do that.”